ccoutant/dwarf-locations/005-locations-on-stack.md

 > lifetime.
 >
 > Information about the location of program objects is provided by
-> location descriptions.
-A location description can be either of two forms:
+> location descriptions and location lists.
 >
-> - A DWARF expression, yielding a single location.
-These are sufficient
+> A **location description** is a DWARF expression yielding a
+> single location.
+These are sufficient for describing the
-> for describing the location of any object as long as its lifetime is
+> location of any object as long as its lifetime is either
-> either static or the same as the lexical block that owns it, excluding
+> static or the same as the lexical block that owns it,
-> any prologue or epilogue ranges, and it does not move during its
+> excluding any prologue or epilogue ranges, and it does not
-> lifetime.
+> move during its lifetime.
+As the value of an attribute, a
+> location description is encoded using class `locdesc`.
 >
-> - A location list, which describes objects that have a limited
+> A **location list** describes objects that have a limited
 > lifetime or change their location during their lifetime.
+A
+> location list is a list of location descriptions, each
+> associated with a range of program counters.
 Location
-> lists are a collection of DWARF expressions, each associated with a
-> range of program counters, and are described in Section 3.17.
+> lists are described in Section 3.17.
+As the value of an
+> attribute, a location list is encoded using class
+> `loclist` (which serves as an index into a separate
+> section containing location lists).
 >
-> Location descriptions are distinguished in a context-sensitive manner.
-> As the value of an attribute, a DWARF expression that yields a single
-> location is encoded using class `locdesc`, and a location list is
-> encoded using class `loclist` (which serves as an index into a
-> separate section containing location lists).
+> A location list may have overlapping PC ranges, and thus
+> may yield more than one location.
+In these cases, the
+> object value stored in each location must be the same
+> (except for uninitialized/undefined parts of the value).
 >
+> *A location list that yields multiple locations can be
+> used to describe objects that reside in more than one
+> piece of storage at the same time.
+An object may have more
+> than one location as a result of optimization.
+For
+> example, a value that is only read may be promoted from
+> memory to a register for some region of code, but later
+> code may revert to reading the value from memory as the
+> register may be used for other purposes.
+For the code
+> region where the value is in a register, any change to the
+> object value must be made in both the register and the
+> memory so both regions of code will read the updated
+> value.*
+>
+> *When given multiple locations, a consumer can read the
+> object’s value from any of those locations (since they all
+> refer to storage that has the same value), but must write
+> any changed value to all the locations.*
+>
-> DWARF expressions can describe the location of program objects in
+> DWARF can describe the location of program objects in
 > several kinds of storage.
-The location identifies a specific bank of
+The location identifies a
-> storage, and a (zero-based) bit offset relative to the start of that
+> specific bank of storage, and provides a (zero-based) bit
+> offset relative to the start of that storage.
-> storage.
 >
 > A storage bank is a linear stream of bits of finite size.
-The
-> ordering of bits within a storage bank uses the bit numbering and
+> The ordering of bits within a storage bank uses the bit
-> direction conventions that are appropriate to the current language on
+> numbering and direction conventions that are appropriate
+> to the current language on the target architecture.
+An
-> the target architecture.
-An offset may not exceed the size of the
+> offset may not exceed the size (in bits) of the storage
-> storage bank.
+> bank.
 >
 > DWARF can describe five kinds of storage banks:
 >
 > - Memory storage.
->   Corresponds to the target architecture memory address spaces.
+>   Corresponds to the target architecture memory address
->   The size of a memory storage bank is determined by the size of
+>   spaces.
+The size of a memory storage bank is determined
->   the address space.
+>   by the size of the address space.
 >
 > - Register storage.
 >   Corresponds to the target architecture registers.
-Each register is a
+Each
->   separate storage bank, and the size of the storage bank is the size
+>   register is a separate storage bank, and the size of the
->   of the register.
+>   storage bank is the size of the register.
 >
+> - Undefined storage.
+>   Indicates no value is available and therefore cannot be
+>   read or written.
+The size of an undefined storage bank
+>   is limited to the size of the largest address space or
+>   register on the target architecture.
+>
 > - Implicit storage.
 >   Corresponds to fixed values that can only be read.
+The
->   The size of an implicit storage bank is determined by the value
+>   size of an implicit storage bank is determined by the
+>   type of the value or the size of the constant block used
->   used to define the implicit storage.
+>   to define the implicit storage, and is limited to the
+>   size of the largest address space or register on the target
+>   architecture.
 >
-> - Undefined storage.
->   Indicates no value is available and therefore cannot be read or written.
->   The size of an undefined storage bank is limited to the size of the
->   largest address space on the target architecture.
->
 > - Composite storage.
->   Allows a mixture of these where some bits come from one storage
+>   Allows a mixture of these where some bits come from one
->   bank and some from another storage bank, or from disjoint parts
+>   storage bank and some from another storage bank, or from
->   of the same storage bank.
+>   disjoint parts of the same storage bank.
+The size of a
->   The size of a composite storage bank is the sum of the sizes of the
+>   composite storage bank is the sum of the sizes of the
+>   composite parts, and is limited to the size of the
+>   largest address space or register on the target
->   composite parts.
+>   architecture.
 >
 > An implicit conversion between a memory location and a value may happen
 > during the execution of any operation or when evaluation of the